deanqx/.dotfiles/README.md

 mv after_ after
 ```

-Optional: Bind caps to escape
+### Optional: Bind caps to escape
 ```
 dconf write "/org/gnome/desktop/input-sources/xkb-options" "[ 'caps:escape'"
 ```

+## How to keep currently open files
+Use `:Q` to quit and save the session in a '.session.vim' file
+Use 'vim' to open session in current directory